akiomiyao/ped/README.md

 2-1-2, Kannondai, Tsukuba, Ibaraki 305-8518, Japan

 ## Version
-Pre-Version 1.2 sort_uniq files are divided to 64 subfiles by first three nucleotide sequence.
+Version 1.2 sort_uniq files are divided to 64 subfiles by first three nucleotide sequence.
 Remake of reference data is required.
 Version 1.1 sort_uniq files are compressed by gzip.
 Requirement of disk space is reduced, but requires more CPU time.
 Version 1.0 Original version for PED paper.